 “Does vacuuming kill fleas?”

 We get asked this question all the time by people who want to know how to get rid of fleas.
-They have heard of other people who vacuum up fleas and say that vacuuming really works.
+They have heard of other people who vacuum up fleas and say that a vacuum cleaner really works.
 We researched this topic and here’s what we found.

-Yes, vacuuming does kill fleas?
+Yes, vacuuming does kill fleas and is effective at flea control!
 Scientists found that vacuuming kills fleas in all stages of their life cycle.
 Adult fleas that were vacuumed from carpets were killed 96% of the time, while flea pupae and larvae were killed 100% of the time.

 These findings are significant for anyone who wants to get rid of fleas in the quickest way possible with the least amount of effort.